-But there are other risk factors that put certain people at risk, or put people at risk under certain conditions.
-Let’s talk about these lesser-known risk factors and who is likely to be affected.
+But there are other factors or health conditions that put certain people at risk says cardiologist Steven Nissen, MD.
+Let’s talk about these lesser-known risk factors and who’s likely to be affected.

-Studies have shown that both intense anger and grief can cause a heart attack.
-It probably occurs from a sudden increase in heart rate and blood pressure triggered by the surprise.
+Studies have shown that both intense anger and grief can occasionally trigger a heart attack.
+This most likely occurs because of sudden increases in heart rate and blood pressure that are triggered by strong emotions.

-Because many of us experience these emotions in our lifetime and live through them, they are probably more likely to negatively impact people who are already at increased risk for heart attack due to other traditional risk factors.
+Because many of us experience these emotions throughout our lifetime, they are more likely to negatively impact people who are already at a greater risk for heart attack due to other traditional risk factors.

 There is a condition called Takotsubo cardiomyopathy, which may imitate a heart attack, but is somewhat different.
-It tends to occur more often in women at times of intense grief and produces heart attack-like symptoms that can cause chest pain that is indistinguishable from a heart attack.
+It tends to occur more often in women at times of intense emotion and produces heart attack-like symptoms that can cause chest pain that is indistinguishable from a heart attack.

 A bout of sudden, strenuous physical activity can lead to heart attack in people who are not physically fit.

 Cold temperatures cause the arteries to constrict, which can cause a sudden increase in blood pressure.
-Combine this with physical exertion, such as shoveling snow, and the strain may be too much for some hearts to take.
-Every year, shoveling snow sends more than 11,000 people to the hospital — at least 7 percent with heart trouble.
+Combine this with physical exertion, and the strain may be too much for some hearts to take.
+Every year, shoveling snow sends more than 11,000 people to the hospital — at least 7% with heart trouble.

-When you are diagnosed with a serious medical condition that seems unrelated to your heart, the risk of heart attack may not cross your mind.
-For this reason, the role of certain diseases in raising the risk of heart attack is often unappreciated.
+When you’re diagnosed with a serious medical condition that seems unrelated to your heart, the risk of heart attack might not cross your mind.
+For this reason, the role of certain diseases in raising the risk of heart attack is often disregarded.

-Any person with one of these conditions should see a cardiologist, in addition to their regular doctor.
+Any person with one of these conditions should see a cardiologist, in addition to their regular doctor, Dr. Nissen says.